Cooking with Pixian Doubanjiang: Erjie Tuding (二姐兔丁) Second Sister Rabbit Cubes

 - While rabbit cooks, toast the sesame seeds in a dry pan over low heat, about 5 minutes, stirring frequently to avoid burning.
 Set aside.

 - Mince the doubanjiang on a cutting board until it resembles a smooth paste.
 Then, slice the scallions into slivers on the diagonal and do the same with the celery (see prep photo in post for walkthrough).
 Set aside.

 - Once rabbit drains, hack into small 1-inch pieces (bone and all) with your butcher or bone-splitting knife.
 Set aside.

 - Preheat your wok and add 3 tablespoons of caiziyou over medium-high heat.
+Heat to smoking (if not using caiziyou, skip smoking step).
 Add minced doubanjiang and 2 tablespoons douchi, then stirfry 5 minutes until douchi shrinks, stirring constantly so it doesn't burn.
 It should be getting very fragrant by now!

 - With the heat off, add the chopped rabbit back into the pan and toss to coat.
 Add the celery and toss again.
 Add the sesame oil, soy sauce, white sugar, ground chilies, ground huajiao and half of the roasted peanuts.
 Mix evenly to distribute the sauces and spices.
 Transfer to a wide serving bowl and top with the scallions, toasted sesame seeds, remaining peanuts, a drizzle of hongyou and an extra dusting of huajiao if desired.
 Serve immediately and enjoy!